Making Slow Cooker Chicken Broth is super easy. The broth can be used for noodle soup or frozen for future use.

 These are usually older hens, so they are too tough for roasting, grilling etc. But they make delicious broth.
 And after 10-12 hours in the slow cooker the meat usually gets soft enough for soup.

 But an old hen isn't the only way you can make your own chicken broth.
 You can also collect the bone carcass and skin of roasted chickens.
 I will freeze them in a Ziploc until I have 2 or 3 to make a full batch in the slow cooker again.

 To the chicken (or bones) I am adding some vegetables and spices for a unique, deliciously flavored broth.

-The are an onion, a whole head of garlic, one carrot and a celery stalk.
-Use all of them cleaned but still with peel, since there are a lot of nutrients in those.
+The is an onion, a whole head of garlic, one carrot and a celery stalk.
+Use all of them cleaned but still with their peels, since there are a lot of nutrients in those.
 Chop them up in fairly large pieces (just cut the garlic head in half) and add to the slow cooker.

 Add everything into a slow cooker (6 quarts) and fill up with water.
 When using a whole chicken I can add about 3 quarts of water.
 More if using just bones.